-All patients should have
+All patients with pelvic pain should have

 Other testing depends on which disorders are clinically suspected.
 If a patient cannot be adequately examined (eg, because of pain or inability to cooperate) or if a mass is suspected, pelvic ultrasonography is done.
 If the cause of severe or persistent pain remains unidentified, laparoscopy is done.

 Pelvic ultrasonography using a vaginal probe can be a useful adjunct to pelvic examination; it can better define a mass or help diagnose a pregnancy after 5 weeks gestation (ie, 1 week after a missed menstrual period).
 For example, free pelvic fluid and a positive pregnancy test plus no evidence of an intrauterine pregnancy help confirm ectopic pregnancy.

 The underlying disorder is treated when possible.

 Pelvic pain is initially treated with oral nonsteroidal anti-inflammatory drugs (NSAIDs).
 Patients who do not respond well to one NSAID may respond to another.